Our weekly, termtime classes are grouped by age and swimming level. All classes are run in accordance with the ASA Learn to Swim Framework

 (Please note that swimming is easier if snug-fitting swimwear is worn.
 Baggy surf shorts cause drag and resistance in the water.)

-- We prefer swimming hats to be worn by swimmers with long hair, which should also be tied back.
+• We prefer swimming hats to be worn by swimmers with long hair, which should also be tied back.
 We have our own soft cloth hats for beginners to use, as well as silicone hats.

 Why No Goggles?

 We are often asked why we don’t encourage the use of goggles when children are learning to swim.
 Here’s why…